British Columbia

 Be careful when you step on the ground as these sharp spikes will bite you.

 Those who like deserts are welcome to visit the Desert Centre Osoyoos and its short interpretive trail that tells about history, culture as well as flora and fauna of this unique place.
 Parks Canada has been negotiating with local First Nations to create a national park in this region since 2003.
 And you know what's really strange?
 I saw quite a few signs along a highway saying "No National Park".
-People usually oppose to land mining or development, but here something opposite is going on - local people are against preserving this rare ecosystem.
+People usually oppose land mining or development, but here something opposite is going on - local people are against preserving this rare ecosystem.The place I personally wanted to see so badly in the Okanagan Valley is called Spotted Lake.
+I saw it on the Canada Post stamp a few years ago and it's been on my bucket list ever since.
+To my disappointment, the lake wasn't yet "spotted" as the water needs to evaporate quite a bit before it can be trapped in numerous pools with different colours.

 Another reason to visit the Okanagan Valley is wine.
-Yes, wine lovers: British Columbia produces the very best wines on par with with Napa and Sonoma Valleys in California with zero compromise in quality.
+Yes, wine lovers: British Columbia produces the very best wines on par with Napa and Sonoma Valleys in California with zero compromise in quality.

-Many winemakers even equate grape growing conditions in the Okanagan Valley to those in Tuscany, Italy.
+Many winemakers even equate grape-growing conditions in the Okanagan Valley to those in Tuscany, Italy.
 So no wonder that more than 182 licensed wineries exist in the region.

 Many of those wineries offer tours that include wine tastings paired with food as well as visiting cellars and production facilities.
 We didn't plan anything specific in advance, so weren't too mad when the place we wanted to visit would not let us in without having a pre-arranged appointment (apparently a very busy place, even during the COVID pandemic).